woc-hack/collab-graph/README.md

     sed -n 's/^ *//g ; s/ /\;/p' \
     > author_list

-That resulted in 25,880,258 uniq authors which is saved in author_list.
+That resulted in **25,880,258** uniq authors which is saved in *author_list*.
 The first column is the accurrence count seperated with `;` from the author in the second column.

 ### Issues: